CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 https://youtu.be/TX9qSaGXFyg

 ## General thoughts
-1. The battery life is a problem, but this is a limitation quickly solved with enough power bricks and spare batteries until the next generation(s) of glasses demand less and less.
+1. The battery life is a problem, but this limitation is quickly solved with enough power bricks and spare batteries until the next generation(s) of glasses demand less and less.
 2. Motion sickness will be an issue,
 ## Professional context